 Since pivot tables are essentially summary tables with statistics, they can actually be produced in any software that handles analysis—it just might be the case that they won’t be called pivot tables.
 For example, the group-by functions in both Python and R (coding languages for analysts) offer the same results.

 The main disadvantage of using tools such as Python and R for pivot tables is that you’re required to have at least some basic knowledge of coding in the corresponding language.
 If that’s something that interests you, you’ll find a beginner’s guide to Python here.

 To recap, you can use any tool you are familiar with to create a pivot table.
 Don’t get distracted by the term ‘pivot table’; instead, think of it as a summary table that has wide applications and can be created in whatever tool or software you are used to working with.

-For this tutorial, we have fabricated some fictitious data to show you how to create a pivot table with some concrete examples.
-This data table contains some employee information about the staff of a tech company in the US.
-Here is what the table’s top rows look like:
+For this tutorial, we have fabricated some fictitious data to show you how to create a pivot table in Excel with some concrete examples.
+This data table contains some employee information about the staff of a tech company in the U.S. Here is what the table’s top rows look like:

 There are 9 types of characteristics (columns) in this dataset: First Name, Surname, Gender, State, Salary, Age, Family status, Occupation and Region, and 1340 rows of observations.
 We will now create a pivot table out of this information and see what insights we can draw from it!

 Before we start, it is advisable to always check whether your input data has missing values, since this will skew the result of the summary statistics.
 You should also make sure that the column names are correctly and consistently written (no mistakes or unclear names), because these will be the labels in your summary table.
 Last but not least, you should make sure your input data doesn’t have any subtotals in the rows or columns—this will severely affect the result from the pivot table summary.